GrammaticalFramework/GF/src/www/syntax-editor/README.md

 - ambiguity: (optionally) parse all the resulting linearizations/variants and point out those which are ambiguous
 - try to retain subtree when replacing node
 - add undo/redo (or back/forward) navigation
-- structure the set of fridge magnets some more.
-Even though they are alphabetically sorted, it's difficult to find the one that I want, maybe put a newline before the magnet whose first letter is different with respect to the previous magnet
+- structure fridge magnets some more (eg newline before the magnet whose first letter is different)
 - The formal-looking funs and cats are not linked/aligned to the linearizations.
 Maybe a possible UI could be where the user is clicking on the linearization (in a chosen language) and the tree is